inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 Anchoring is a cognitive bias, where people rely too heavily on the **first piece of information** they see (the "anchor") when making decisions.

-So, if I give you a programming task: _"Compile me the top 10 list of winners in our latest game"_ and then I add: _"and here is the query we used for the same task with the previous game"_ **then I have just anchored you to that query**.
+What if I give you a programming task: _"Compile me the top 10 list of winners in our latest game"_ and then I add: _"and here is the query we used for the same task with the previous game"_.
+What will be yor next step?

 Surely, you will first inspect the existing query.

-You can already picture it: if that query works, then this task is 1/10 on the difficulty scale, then this task will be done in a jiffy, then you can go home early today.
+You can already picture it: if my query works, then this task is 1/10 on the difficulty scale.
+This task will be done in a jiffy.
+You can go home early today.

-This whole optimistic outlook is being painted in your head in a split second by my words alone.
+This whole optimistic outlook is being painted in your head in a split second... by my words alone.

-All you need to do is just check if that query works for your data.
-And because checking something is obnoxious as it takes a surprising amount of mental energy, you most likely won't do your best job at it.
+All you need to do is check if that query works for your data.
+And because checking something is obnoxious, as it takes a surprising amount of mental energy, you most likely won't do your _best_ job at it.

-**Even if the query won't immediately produce the correct result for you, you will still take this query as your starting point, you will try to tweak it, little by little, until it works for you.** Instead of writing a new query from scratch.
+**Even if the query won't immediately produce the correct result for you, you will still take this query as your starting point.
+You will try to tweak it, little by little, until it works for you.** Instead of writing a new query from scratch.

-**And that is how anchoring got you.**
+**And that is how anchoring got you to waste your time.** Who says that starting from my query will be faster than starting from scratch?!

 ## Code produced while anchored is less correct than code produced while floating freely

 What I described to you is very similar to an experiment conducted by G. Allen and B. J. Parsons for their paper "A Little Help can Be A Bad Thing: Anchoring and Adjustment in Adaptive Query Reuse".

-In their experiment, they asked participants to write SQL queries.
-Some participants were given a sample query (the "anchor") to "help" them with the task of writing a new query, while others were not given any sample query.
+In an experiment, they asked participants to write SQL queries.
+Some participants were given a sample query (the "anchor") to "help" them with the task of writing a new query, while others weren't given anything.
 All in all 157 participants took part in the experiment.

 The sample query was a functioning SQL query that was similar to the new task at hand, but it wasn't an outright solution.